linode/docs/docs/development/automate-builds-with-jenkins-on-ubuntu.md

     }
 {{< /file-excerpt >}}

-The `Mocha Tests` stage starts the two images and performs the automatic tests resulting in a `reports.xml` file saved into Jenkins workspace.
-The `Quality Tests` stage on the other hand publishes the `trunk` version of your application to Docker Hub.
+The `Mocha Tests` stage starts the two images and performs the automatic tests, resulting in a `reports.xml` file saved into Jenkins workspace.
+On the other hand, the `Quality Tests` stage publishes the `trunk` version of your application to Docker Hub.
 It first issues the Docker login command (using the pre-defined credentials), then changes the image tag, and pushes it.

 Once again, you have the `post` code block but this time it has notifications for successful completion, unstable and failure.
 Keep in mind you can use any code here, not just notifications.

 ### Deploy Stage

 This stage introduces a different type of block: `when`.
-As the name implies, this clause that executes the code only if certain condition is met.
-In the case of this example the code only runs if changes to the master branch are detected.
+As the name implies, this clause executes only if a certain condition is met.
+In the case of this example, the code only runs if changes to the master branch are detected.
 Commits to other branches won't trigger this step of the pipeline.

 Inside the steps you can optionally configure the `retry` and `timeout` arguments.
 Our above example shows a nested usage where the image build process has a timeout of 10 minutes and a total of three retries in case the timer expires.